Francis Crick Institute: Partners

 The participants in the Francis Crick Institute providing funding for its construction and establishment were:

 Research

 Areas of research

 The institute is a biomedical discovery institute aiming to help understand why disease develops and to find new ways to treat, diagnose and prevent illnesses such as cancer, heart disease, stroke, infections and neurodegenerative diseases.

-The absence of any mental illness research was contrary to the avowed UK push for 'parity of esteem' for mental health.

 Current science programme

 The institute defines its research programme as exploring "seven high-level science questions reflecting both major issues of interest in biomedical research and the current research strategies of its six founders".
 According to the institute, these questions are: